diegomic/fastStructure/README.md

   2. from platform-specific binary packages, and
   3. directly from source.

-Here are detailed instructions for installing these dependencies, provided by Thierry Gosselin from Université Laval, Québec.
+Below are detailed instructions for installing these dependencies, provided by Thierry Gosselin from Université Laval, Québec.
 These instructions were tested on Mac OS 10.8 (Mountain Lion), 10.9 (Mavericks) and 10.10 (Yosemite).
 (Note that the latest versions of Cython and GSL can be different from those below.)

-### Installing Wget
+### Installing wget

 Most Linux distributions already come with wget; this is, however, not true for the Mac OS.